Dr Rodrigo Hernaiz Gomez

 Linguistic diversity, language variation and change, typology and grammatical description.

-Rodrigo has worked in the production of the following OU courses/modules:
+At the Open University, I have worked in the production of the following courses/modules:

 - L118 Intermediate Chinese